sergicanet9/resume/src/resume.md

 :	[Derivco Sports](https://derivco.com)<br />

 :	*Senior Software Engineer*<i class="time">May 2022 - Present</i><br />
-   - Internal promotion to design and develop new projects from scratch, written in Go and deployed in Kubernetes clusters.<br />
+   - Build new microservices from scratch, written in Go and deployed in Kubernetes clusters.<br />
    - Scale current microservices to go live in new markets and improve code quality.<br />
-   - Queuing systems with Apache Kafka.<br />
+   - Help leading the team during Team Lead´s annual leaves, unblocking the team and making sure the job is delivered to reach the team goals.<br />
+   - Help interviewing and hiring candidates for the department.<br />
+   - Coordinate a Testing & Performance Guild for the department.

 :	*Software Engineer*<i class="time">Jan 2021 - May 2022</i><br />
-   - Development, testing, integration and maintenance of REST APIs written in Go.<br />
+   - Development, testing, integration and maintenance of microservices written in Go.<br />
-   - Microservices architecture.<br />
    - Replacement of legacy projects written in Elixir with implementations in Go.<br />
    - PostgreSQL databases.<br />
    - Microsoft Azure Event Hubs.<br />